verobeach7/crewai/AMD_02072025/financial_analysis.md

 - A significant concentration of sales from high-level executives suggests that insiders may be capitalizing on previous stock highs.

 **5. Key Financial Ratios:**
-- **P/E Ratio:** With a current market price around $115.95 andEPS of 0.53, the P/E ratio stands at approximately 218.68, indicating that the stock may be overvalued compared to historical norms.
+- **P/E Ratio:** With a current market price around $115.95 and EPS of 0.53, the P/E ratio stands at approximately 218.68, indicating that the stock may be overvalued compared to historical norms.
 - **Current Ratio:** 2.5, which is favorable, suggesting the company can cover its short-term liabilities comfortably.
 - **Debt-Equity Ratio:** 0.21, reflecting a conservative approach to leveraging.